Stay of Removal

 - Granted when motions to reopen or reconsider are filed

-- Granted when a removal order is appealed to the BIA and extends for the remainder of the appeal process
+- Granted when a removal order is appealed to the BIA and extended for the remainder of the appeal process

 - Requested by foreign nationals who have been ordered out of the country